robfatland/nexus/data/api.md

             - `sensortron` for the sensor API
             - Why does the `populate` process not involve installing and activating a Python environment?
 - Be sure to revisit the Easy button: GLODAP on S3

+> Abstract: Organizations such as Science Gateways and the eScience Institute idealistically promote open science through data sharing; and you may wish you had the skills to build something that puts you firmly in that camp.
+Go open science!
+But there is a catch: Building something that works is much easier than building something that works that is secure.
+And then there is the inevitable catastrophe once you have it up and running: You have a new idea and you wish to expand on what your system’s baseline design was intended to do.
+No fear: This clinic will give you the basic one-two-three punch to build a data server with a built-in API, make it secure enough (assuming you are not working with personalized human data), and expand it in a new direction after it is up and running.
+We will use as a working example the supposition that you have invented the periodic table of elements and that you subsequently discovered crystal field theory.
+We address the pressing question: Can a cloud-hosted NoSQL chemistry data system be ACIDic?